 Harris Tweed Smock

-Developed in partnership with Woodland Ways, the Smock combines a Harris Tweed body with British Millerain Stay Wax Cotton panels; creating an attractive water and wind resistant jacket which features a unique built in fire steel loop.
+Developed in partnership with Woodland Ways, the Smock combines a Harris Tweed body with British Millerain Stay Wax Cotton panels; creating an attractive jacket which features a unique built in fire steel loop.

-The Harris Tweed is sustainable and naturally fire resistant while the Wax Cotton offers strong abrasion resistance over the shoulder area.
+The Harris Tweed is sustainable and naturally ember resistant while the Wax Cotton offers strong abrasion resistance over the shoulder area.

-A sustainable and naturally fire resistant material, sourced straight from the Hebrides!
+A sustainable and naturally ember resistant material, sourced straight from the Hebrides!